 Inhalation of Radon Gas

 Inhalation of radon gas released from water was considered the dominant exposure pathway for the thermal spring scenario.
 Inhalation of radon and its progeny results in the deposition of radon progeny in the respiratory tract and the subsequent irradiation of the lungs (UNSCEAR, 2000).
-The effective dose due to inhalation of radon-222 and its progeny released from thermal water is calculated according to .
+The effective dose due to inhalation of radon-222 and its progeny released from thermal water is calculated according to Equation 5.
 For recreational water bodies in a closed environment or with poor ventilation an assessment of radon levels in the water body should include a measurement of the air concentration to account for radon build-up.
 Equation 5a calculates the effective dose based on a measurement on Radon concentration in water, while 5b calculates the effective dose based on a measurement of Radon concentration in air.

 Equation 5a